Engineering Precise and Robust Effective Hamiltonians: Examples

-The qubit decoherence is modeled as a depolarizing channel with a characteristic time of 100 ms.

 \underline{Step 2.
-Objectives and partitioning of $H_\text{tot}$.} Choose the partitioning $H_\text{pri}=H_c(t)$ and $H_\text{pert}=H_\text{int}$.
+Objectives and partitioning of $H_\text{tot}$.} Choose the partitioning $H_\text{pri}=H_c(t)$, $H_\text{pert}^1=\Delta H$ and $H_\text{pert}^2=H_\text{int}$.
 The objectives are

-and $H_\text{target}=0$.
-The target FoM is 0.9999.
+and $H_\text{target}^1=0$.
+The target FoM is 0.999.

 \underline{ Step 3.
-Controllability.} The set of generators of $\mathbf g_\text{pri}$ is $\lc{\x,\y}$, and their composition via Algorithm 1 provides universal control over the qubit space.
-Therefore, $U_\text{taget}$ is achievable.
-Using Algorithm 2, an orthonormal basis of $\mathscr C(\mathbf g_\text{pri},H_\text{int})$ is $\lc{\x,\y,\z}/\sqrt 2$.
+Controllability.} The set of generators of $\mathbf g_\text{pri}$ is $\lc{\x,\y}$, and their composition via Algorithm \ref{L1} provides universal control over the qubit space.
+Therefore, $U_\text{target}$ is achievable.
+Using Algorithm \ref{L2}, an orthonormal basis of $\mathscr C(\mathbf g_\text{pri},H_\text{int})$ is $\lc{\x,\y,\z}/\sqrt 2$.
 Choose $H_\text{target}=s\z/\sqrt 2$.
-Via Algorithm 3, the range of achievable scaling factors is [-1,1].
+Via Algorithm \ref{L3}, the range of achievable scaling factors is [-1,1].
 Therefore, $H_\text{target}=0$ is achievable in zeroth order.

 \underline{Step 4.
-Design robust sequence.} The target gate fidelity is 0.9999, so given the strength of the depolarizing channel, the maximum gate time $T_\text{seq}$ is 10 $\mu s$.
+Design robust sequence.} The higher-order terms to minimize in the Magnus expansion include the first-order corrections of $\Delta H$ and $H_\text{int}$, with their cross term.
+So, the total cost function includes $f_\text{pri}$, $f_0$ and $f_1$ (Eqs. \eqref{totobj} and \eqref{subobj}).
+Based on the target FoM and the strength of the depolarizing channel, the maximum gate time $T_\text{seq}$ is 1 $\mu s$.
 Within this range, the number of intervals can be varied until the target fidelity is achieved.
-Here, results are shown for a sequence with 35 intervals and $T_\text{seq}=0.35~\mu s$.
-The higher-order terms to minimize in the Magnus expansion include the first-order corrections of $\Delta H$ and $H_\text{int}$, with their cross term.
+Here, results are shown for a sequence with 35 intervals and $T_\text{seq}=0.35~\mu s$ (Fig. \ref{hada1}).
 A generalized simulated annealing optimizer \cite{tsallis1996generalized,schanze2006exact} is used to search for an optimized sequence.
 The sequence and its control landscape are shown in Fig. \ref{hada1}.
-For comparison, the control landscapes of a non-robust sequence with the same $T_\text{seq}$ are also shown.
+For comparison, we also show the control landscape of a non-robust sequence, obtained by optimizing only over $f_\text{pri}$ using the same number of intervals and total duration $T_\text{seq}$.